 - (3) Providing assistance in reducing and protecting vulnerable nuclear and radiological materials under Department of Energy's (DOE) Global Threat Reduction Initiative (GTRI), International Material Protection and Cooperation (IMPC) or any successor programs to GTRI or IMPC.
-Supporting activities shall include vulnerability assessments; design and installation of physical security systems; material consolidation and removal; secure transportation; materials disposition and conversion to less attractive forms; implementation of detection and measurement technologies; security operations training; facility conversions, upgrades and renovations; and sustainability management. - (4) Other United States-sponsored activities outside the United States, as requested or approved by the President of the United States, the Secretary of Energy, the Deputy Secretary of Energy, or an Under Secretary and provided that the request or approval specifically makes the indemnity provided by this clause applicable thereto, involving: - (i) Transparency monitoring activities; - (ii) Inspection, packaging, transportation, and storage of weapons- usable nuclear materials or radiological material; - (iii) Nuclear materials protection, control and accountability programs; - (iv) Other non-proliferation, emergency response, antiterrorism and similar critical national security activities involving the use, detection, identification, assessment, control, containment, dismantlement, characterization, packaging, transportation, movement, storage, or disposal of nuclear, radiological, chemical, biological, or explosive materials, facilities and/or devices; provided that the activity relates to materials that are weapon usable or otherwise have the potential for mass destruction.
+Supporting activities shall include vulnerability assessments; design and installation of physical security systems; material consolidation and removal; secure transportation; materials disposition and conversion to less attractive forms; implementation of detection and measurement technologies; security operations training; facility conversions, upgrades and renovations; and sustainability management. - (4) Other United States-sponsored activities outside the United States, as requested or approved by the President of the United States, the Secretary of Energy, the Deputy Secretary of Energy, or an Under Secretary and provided that the request or approval specifically makes the indemnity provided by this clause applicable thereto, involving: - (i) Transparency monitoring activities; - (ii) Inspection, packaging, transportation, and storage of weaponsusable nuclear materials; - (iii) Nuclear materials protection, control and accountability programs; - (iv) Other non-proliferation, emergency response, antiterrorism and similar critical national security activities involving the use, detection, identification, assessment, control, containment, dismantlement, characterization, packaging, transportation, movement, storage, or disposal of nuclear, radiological, chemical, biological, or explosive materials, facilities and/or devices; provided that the activity relates to materials that are weapon usable or otherwise have the potential for mass destruction. - (5) Assistance to the Department of Energy's Global Threat Reduction Initiative (GTRI) and its successor fuel return programs to repatriate non-U.S.-origin highly enriched uranium (HEU) nuclear materials from research reactors outside of the United States.
+Assistance includes project planning, project management, technical support, and contracting for-